learning-zone/java-basics/collections-notes.md

 ## Collections Interview Questions

+> Click :star:if you like the project.
+Pull Request are highly appreciated.

 #### Q. What is Java Collections Framework?
 List out some benefits of Collections framework?
 #### Q. What is the benefit of Generics in Collections Framework?
 #### Q. Why Collection doesn’t extend Cloneable and Serializable interfaces?